 who we are

-Oldham Amateur Radio Club has two transmitting licenses with the callsigns G1ORC and G4ORC and is open to anyone who has an interest in any aspect of Radio .
+Oldham Amateur Radio Club is affliated to the Radio Society of Great Britain (RSGB) and has two transmitting licenses with the callsigns G1ORC and G4ORC.
+It is open to anyone who has an interest in any aspect of Radio.

 The Club was originally formed by radio enthusiasts in 1936 when members paid a subscription of £5/annum and one shilling per fortnightly meeting.